Walt Maddox has led Tuscaloosa to new heights. Through times of crisis, there is no one better equipped to lead. Walt is tested and proven.

 - Cutting Red Tape

-- Mercedes Benz Amphitheatre
+- Mercedes Benz Amphitheater

 - Public Safety